ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 3. Variable names choices are reasonable
 4. Code is reasonably "DRY" (as in "don't repeat yourself")&mdash;where appropriate, common code is factored out into functions
 5. Code is not unnecessarily or unreasonably complex when a simpler solution is available

+## An important word about academic honesty and the submit.cs system

+We will test your code against other data files too&mdash;not just these.
+So while you might be able to pass the tests on submit.cs now by just doing a hard-coded "cout" of the expected output, that will NOT receive credit.

+To be very clear, code like this will pass on submit.cs, BUT REPRESENTS A FORM OF ACADEMIC DISHONESTY since it is an attempt to just "game the system", i.e. to get the tests to pass without really solving the problem.

+I would hope this would be obvious, but I have to say it so that there is no ambiguity: hard coding your output is a form of cheating, i.e. a form of "academic dishonesty".
+Submitting a program of this kind would be subject not only to a reduced grade, but to possible disciplinary penalties.
+If there is <em>any</em> doubt about this fact, please ask your TA and/or your instructor for clarification.